OSR will be assessing the extent to which the Censuses meet the professional standards set out in the statutory Code of Practice for Statistics.

 Please visit the OSR website for further information on how you can share your views and experiences of the 2021 Censuses.

-The assessment process for the 2021 Census
+The assessment process for Census 2021

 The Code provides producers of official statistics with the detailed practices they must commit to when producing and releasing official statistics.
 The Code ensures that the statistics published by government serve the public.
 When producers of official statistics comply with the Code, it gives users of statistics and citizens confidence that published government statistics are of public value, are high quality and are produced by people and organisations that are worthy of trust.